 Yes, we do.
 Staff provide updates to Council approximately every two years, or as Council requests.
 These updates can be general reports to Council or extensive workshops.
-The last report was provided to Council on June, 2019, outlining the 2018/2019 winter services standards.
-Council approved current service levels as presented.
+The last report was provided to Council on June 2019, outlining the 2018/2019 winter services standards.
+Council has approved the current service levels as presented.

-Does Markham Plow all the roads in the city?
+Does Markham plow all the roads in the City?

-No, the roads in Markham can be owned by a number of governing bodies: the City of Markham, York Region, The Province of Ontario, and the City of Toronto.
-Markham only manages the services of Markham-owned roads - these are generally local roads and roads that do not cross over city boundaries.
+No, the roads in Markham can be owned by a number of governing bodies: The City of Markham, York Region and the Province of Ontario.
+Markham only manages the services of Markham -owned roads - these are generally local roads and roads that do not cross over City boundaries.

+Last updated on November 15, 2022

-The City of Markham has three types of roads and each has its own service level, approved by Council.
+The City of Markham has three types of roads and each has its own service level, approved by Council:

 Primary Roads, which carry the largest volume of cars inclusive of bus routes, are our first priority.
-These roads (such as John Street, Denison Street, Carlton Road or Wooten Way) are maintained to achieve bare condition (i.e. you can see the pavement, and includes salting), 24/7.
-They are followed by Secondary Roads which are maintained to be bare condition between the hours of 7:00 am and 6:00 pm and monitored beyond those hours.
-Secondary Roads are roads that feed onto Primary Roads, or are roads that have extreme hills, curves and multiple access points.
-Lastly, Local Roads are your typical road with houses on them (a crescent, trail or court, for example).
+These roads (such as John Street, Denison Street, Carlton Road or Wooten Way) are maintained to achieve bare condition (e.g. you can see the pavement, and includes salting), 24/7.

+Secondary Roads, are roads that feed onto Primary Roads, or are roads that have extreme hills, curves and multiple access points.
+They are maintained to be bare condition between the hours of 7AM and 6PM and are monitored beyond those hours.

+Local Roads, are your typical roads within a residential neighbourhood (a crescent, trail or court, for example).
 Council has approved a snow-packed condition service level for Local Roads.
 However, if they are found to be slippery, staff will mobilize salters to improve their condition.